-The indicative Investment Plan will be updated when the bids placed in the QSEC auction are available.
+The indicative Investment Plan will be updated subject to PARCA demonstration information and any quarterly capacity allocated through a PARCA.
 If required, the FES scenarios are adjusted accordingly.

-4.5 Analysis of Long Term System Entry Capacity Auction Signals
+4.5 Analysis of Long Term System Entry Capacity Signals

-The QSEC auctions provide an important source of planning information on the levels of user commitment for baseline and incremental entry capacity.
-The indicative Investment Plan must be developed ahead of the QSEC auction, due to the amount of analysis required.
-The final Investment Plan for the annual planning cycle will be determined after auction signals have been analysed and potential projects have been reviewed.
+Whilst the QSEC auctions provide an important source of planning information on the levels of user commitment for baseline capacity, it is only through the signing of a PARCA that incremental entry capacity requiring network investment can be released.
+Notwithstanding this, the indicative Investment Plan must be developed ahead of the QSEC auction, due to the amount of analysis required.
+The final Investment Plan for the annual planning cycle will be determined after consideration of any capacity reserved or allocated via a PARCA, as well information received from the long term QSEC auctions and incremental capacity release processes.

 Shippers can place entry capacity auction bids in accordance with the rules set out in the UNC.
-Once the auction information is received, National Grid will apply the ECR methodology in line with its duties under the Licence to determine whether additional entry http://www2.nationalgrid.com/uk/industry-information/gas-capacity-methodologies/ capacity should be made available at any Entry Point and the amount of incremental entry capacity that should be made available.
+Once the auction information is received, National Grid will apply the ECR methodology in line with its duties under the Licence to determine whether additional entry capacity should be made available at any Entry Point and the amount of incremental entry capacity that should be made available.

-Under its Licence obligations, default times are available to National Grid both for determination of how much capacity to allocate (including project identification) and for the design and build of the identified projects.
-The lead times are such that National Grid will, where possible, carry out a certain amount of speculative analysis ahead of an auction to identify what investment could be required if an anticipated pattern of bids is subsequently received.
+Under its Licence obligations, default lead times of 24 months are available to National Grid for the build of the identified projects.
+National Grid will, where possible, carry out analysis ahead of an auction to identify what investment could be required considering any capacity reserved or allocated via a PARCA and if an anticipated pattern of bids is subsequently received.
 This analysis may need to be modified if an unanticipated pattern of bids are received in an auction.